 Twice a year there is a student council plenary meeting.
 On this date, all lectures are cancelled and all students of the student council meet to be informed by the FSR about current events and to raise their own concerns.
 You will be informed of the dates by email.
 It's always worth coming!

-We take care of regular events, like the student orientation at the start of each winter semester, but also several barbecues in the summer, a Christmas party and exciting field trips.
-We provide representatives for all the university's committees and talk to professors directly in case of problems.
+We organise regular events, especially the orientation session at the beginning of the new winter semester, but also barbecues in summer, a Christmas party and much more.
+We provide representatives for various TUHH committees and talk directly to the professors when problems arise.

-The current appointment can be seen on the elected members list.
+The current distribution of tasks can be seen in the list of members.